 Our mission: Greenpeace is a global, independent campaigning organization that uses peaceful protest and creative communication to expose global environmental problems and promote solutions that are essential to a green and peaceful future.

 A group of thoughtful, committed citizens came together in 1971 to create Greenpeace.
 A handful of determined activists leased a small fishing vessel, called the Phyllis Cormack, and set sail from Vancouver for Amchitka Island in Alaska.
 Their mission was to protest U.S. nuclear testing off the coast of Alaska with a brave act of defiance: to place themselves in harm’s way.

 That was more than 40 years ago, and in that time, Greenpeace has indeed changed the world.
 And we continue to make the world a better place.
 Our committed activists and supporters have come together to ban commercial whaling, convince the world’s leaders to stop nuclear testing, protect Antarctica, and so much more.

 Today, we have grown from a small group of dedicated activists to an international organization with offices in more than 50 countries.
 But our spirit and our mission remain the same.
-Our fight to save the planet has grown more serious—the threat of global warming, destruction of ancient forests, deterioration of our oceans, and the threat of a nuclear disaster loom large.
+Our fight to save the planet has grown more serious—the climate change impacts, destruction of ancient forests, deterioration of our oceans, and the threat of a nuclear disaster loom large.

 Our Commitment to Diversity and Inclusion